Boundary feedback control of a 2D channel flow

 In the vorticity map, depicted in Figure 2 it is striking how uniform the vorticity field becomes for the controlled case, while we observe quasi-periodic bursting in the uncontrolled case.
 This figure (top), as well as those we obtained for other Reynolds numbers, agrees qualitatively with the vorticity maps obtained by Jimenez.

-The uniformity of the wall shear stress in the controlled flow can be also observed in Figure 3.
+The uniformity of the wall shear stress

 Our boundary feedback control (tangential actuation) adjusts the flow field near the upper boundary such that the controlled wall shear stress almost matches that of the steady state profile.
 The region is at the edge of a small recirculation bubble (Figure 4) of the uncontrolled flow, hence there are some flow vectors pointing in the upstream direction while others are oriented downstream.
 The time is relatively short (t=5) after the introduction of the control and the region is small.
 As a result it is still possible to see actuation both downstream and upstream.
 Nevertheles the controlled velocity varies continuously.
 Figure 4 shows that the effect of control is to smear the vortical structures out in the streamwise direction.